STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Antiplatelet agents

-A loading dose (oral) of aspirin (160 mg to 320 mg) should be given immediately to all patients.
-Aspirin is given in the prehospital setting and before PCI.
-Aspirin is then continued indefinitely (maintenance dose 80 mg daily).
+An oral loading dose of aspirin (160 mg to 320 mg) should be given immediately to all patients.
+Aspirin is given in the prehospital setting and before primary PCI.
+Aspirin is continued indefinitely (maintenance dose 75–80 mg daily).

-All patients should immediately be given aspirin (loading dose of 160 to 320 mg) and then continued indefinitely (maintenance dose 80 mg daily).
-Aspirin is combined with either clopidogrel, prasugrel or ticagrelor.
+All patients should immediately receive aspirin (oral loading dose 160 to 320 mg) and then continue indefinitely at a maintenance dose 80 mg daily.

-Aspirin has a remarkable effect: it reduces 30-day mortality by 23%.
+Early studies showed that aspirin has a remarkable effect, reducing 30-day mortality by 23% (ISIS-1, ISIS-2).
 A loading dose of 160 to 320 mg is indicated in all patients with acute STEMI.
 Patients who are unable to swallow may be given 300 mg as a suppository or 80 to 150 mg IV.
 All patients should receive a maintenance dose of 80 mg daily which is continued indefinitely.
-Hypersensitivity to aspirin is uncommon and in that scenario, clopidogrel may be used instead.
-Note that aspirin is a highly effective drug in both the acute setting and in secondary prevention (to prevent re-infarction) and the drug must never be terminated without careful consideration.
+Hypersensitivity to aspirin is rare; in such cases, clopidogrel can be used as an alternative.

 Dual antiplatelet therapy (DAPT)

-As noted above, the optimal antiplatelet effect requires the addition of either ticagrelor, prasugrel or clopidogrel.
-Combining aspirin with any of these is referred to as DAPT (dual antiplatelet therapy).
+The optimal antiplatelet regime requires the combined use of aspirin with a P2Y12-receptor inhibitor (ticagrelor, prasugrel or clopidogrel), referred to as dual antiplatelet therapy (DAPT).
 An individual assessment of bleeding risk is warranted and DAPT should be avoided if the risk is high.
-DAPT is continued for 12 months in all patients, and the indication is stronger in patients who undergo PCI with placement of a stent (both bare metal stents and drug-eluting stents).
+DAPT is continued for 12 months in all patients, and the indication is stronger in patients undergoing PCI with placement of a stent (bare metal stent, or drug-eluting stent).

 Clopidogrel